myles-lewis/locuszoomr/README.md

 # Installation

-Bioconductor packages ensembldb and an ensembl database package are required before installation.
+Bioconductor packages `ensembldb` and an Ensembl database package are required before installation.

 ```